vlang/v/doc/docs.md

 [project_with_c_code](https://github.com/vlang/v/tree/master/vlib/v/tests/project_with_c_code).
 Another example, demonstrating passing structs from C to V and back again:
 [interoperate between C to V to C](https://github.com/vlang/v/tree/master/vlib/v/tests/project_with_c_code_2).

-You can use `-cflags` to pass custom flags to the backend C compiler.
-You can also use `-cc` to change the default C backend compiler.
-For example: `-cc gcc-9 -cflags -fsanitize=thread`.

 ### C types